Chow rings of stacks of prestable curves I: Relation to previous works

-\subsection{Relation to previous works}
+\section{Relation to previous works}

-Let us start by pointing out several results in Gromov--Witten theory, studying intersection numbers on moduli spaces of stable maps, which can be seen as coming from results about the tautological ring of $\M_{g,n}$. \begin{example} In \cite[Lemma 1]{gathmann}, Gathmann used the pullback formula of $\psi$-classes along the stabilization morphism $\st\colon \M_{g,1}\to \Mbar_{g,1}$ to prove certain properties of the Gromov--Witten potential.
+In this section we review several results in the literature relating to our study of the intersection theory of the stacks $\M_{g,n}$. \begin{example} In \cite[Lemma 1]{gathmann}, Gathmann used the pullback formula of $\psi$-classes along the stabilization morphism $\st\colon \M_{g,1}\to \Mbar_{g,1}$ to prove certain properties of the Gromov--Witten potential.
 It coincides with our calculation in Proposition \ref{Pro:stpsipullback}. \end{example}

-\begin{example} In $\cite{LeePandharipande04}$, degree one relations on the {\em moduli space of stable maps to a projective space} $\Mbar_{0,n}(\PP^N,d)$ are used to reduce two pointed genus $0$ potentials to one pointed genus $0$ potentials.
-Theorem 1.(2) from \cite{LeePandharipande04} can be obtained by the pullback of the relation in Lemma \ref{Lem:psi12} along the forgetful morphism Similarly, Theorem 1.(1) of \cite{LeePandharipande04} can be obtained from Lemma \ref{lem:removePsi} on $\M_{0,3}$.
-The relevant computations are given explicitly in \cite{bae2019tautological}. \end{example} From Theorem~\ref{Thm:fullgenus0rels} we see that any universal relation in the Gromov--Witten theory of genus $0$ obtained from tautological relations on $\M_{0,n}$ must follow either from the WDVV relation (\ref{eqn:wdvveq}) or the relation (\ref{eqn:psi12}) between $\psi$ and boundary classes on $\M_{0,2}$.

-Apart from applications to Gromov--Witten theory, there are several results in the literature which compute the Chow groups of some strict open subloci of $\M_{0,n}$. \begin{example} Restricting to the locus $\Mbar_{0,n}\subset\M_{0,n}$ of stable curves, Theorem \ref{Thm:fullgenus0rels} specializes to the classical result in \cite{keel,KontsevichManinGW} that all relations between undecorated strata of $\Mbar_{0,n}$ are additively generated by the WDVV relations. \end{example}

 \begin{example} In \cite{Pixtonboundary}, Pixton introduces classes $[\Gamma] \in \R^*(\Mbar_{g,n})$ indexed by \emph{prestable} graphs of genus $g$ with $n$ legs.
 In his construction, chains of unstable vertices encode insertions of $\kappa$ and $\psi$-classes in such a way that the formula for products $[\Gamma] \cdot [\Gamma']$ takes a particularly simple shape.
 While it is not a priori obvious how to relate his classes to the corresponding boundary strata classes $[\Gamma] \in \R^*(\M_{g,n})$ in the moduli stack of prestable curves, this is a question which we plan to investigate in future work. \end{example}